evinism/mistql/README.md

 ### MistQL standard

 No MistQL standard yet exists, but we're aiming for the `0.5.0` release of `mistql` on npm as a standardizable language.
 After the `0.5.0` release, we will create a language specification, separate from any implementation.
-As part of that initiative, a language-independent test suite will be developed, such that we can develop for any environment, ensuring cross-implementation compliance to the specification.

-From that point, we're aiming to develop a python implementation, followed by a ruby implementation.
-Other implementations will be gladly welcomed.
+In the meantime, our language-independent test suite is rather extensive and forms the de-facto standard, as shared by both Python and JavaScript.
+While not formalized, the tests and the docs together form a cohesive body of behaviors, that, except for a few minute details, is of sufficient detail to be standardized.

 ## Directory Structure